 No need for additional wiring, mess or fuss.
 Smart RF products are quick to install with a simple 2-step connection ensuring greater productivity and saving time.

 The Smart RF Module works with our ‘Specification’ and ‘Smart RF Ready’ mains and battery product range.
-For increased safety you can create a make a hybrid system of mains and battery products.
+For increased safety you can create a hybrid system of mains and battery products.
 Extend your network without the fuss!

 Effortlessy link up to 50 devices to ensure a faster reaction throughout the property.
 Locate any activated alarm by using the FireAngel Connect app or manually pressing the Test / Silence button on any alarm – only the initial alarm will continue to sound.